RISE & Shine Blog

 She says students report feeling as though their tutor genuinely cares as a result.

 “It just means a lot that when [clients] walk into our four walls or when they are connecting with somebody who's affiliated with us virtually, they're getting that sense of welcome like they belong here,” Splean says.

 About the Blog

-The service members of RefugeeRISE AmeriCorps have compiled stories of success during their membership.
-This blog was created with the intent of sharing these valuable stories with the public.
+RISE AmeriCorps Members uplift and empower Iowa's refugee and immigrant communities.
+This blog was created with the intent of sharing these valuable success stories with the public.